 Before they were hundreds of burning white candles of different lengths, along with the limp body of a hen or rooster or rows of eggs.

-There were locals everywhere.
-Some sat, others stood.
-Some chatted carelessly, others were deep in solemn devoted prayer, entranced by the fumes of burning copal and by the heavy hypnotic tones of a group of men strumming harps and dingling bells.
-Nearby, men were ironing clothing and colourful ribbons with utmost reverence and ceremony.
+Some looked entranced by the heady fumes of burning copal and the hypnotic tones of a group of men strumming harps and jangling bells.

 San Juan Chamula was preparing for its most important annual celebration, the day of their patron saint San Juan de Bautista (John the Baptist) on 24 June.

 Before entering the church, my guide warned me to bury my camera in my bag.
-Photography, he said, was strictly forbidden and punished with arrest.
+Photography, he said, was punished with arrest.
 It was a challenge indeed to resist.
 Never had I been anywhere where my surroundings called for visual recording so strongly.